francois-rd/coma/docs/source/tutorials/command.rst

 .. note::

-    To force a non-serializable config to be serialized, write a :doc:`custom hook <../../examples/cli>` that directly calls
-    :func:`~coma.config.io.write()` on that config object.
+    To force a non-serializable config to be serialized, write a custom hook that directly calls :func:`~coma.config.io.write()` on that config object.

 Parameters to ``argparse``
 --------------------------